Rishi-Amarnani/Action-Adventure-Game/README.md

-Go to https://youtu.be/VfHci_vRseA to watch the tech demo.
+Click the thumbnail above or go to https://youtu.be/VfHci_vRseA to watch the tech demo.